danascheider/oauth-2-rails-react/ch-4-ex-3/README.md

 In particular, I've modified the query string sent to the client's callback URI to include the user's `sub` value.
 When the authorization code is exchanged for a token, the client then includes a `user` param with this value that the auth server can use to identify the resource owner.

 Another case involving users is the `/approve` endpoint of the auth server.
 In this handler, when the `response_type` is set to `'token'`, a 500 response is returned if the user is missing.
 However, in the book's examples, if the `response_type` is `'code'`, there is no validation to make sure the user exists.
 I've changed this so the presence of a user is validated for both response types and an error returned if no user is present.

+In the protected resource, all users have the same permissions, so in the client's `/produce` handler, I've used the last saved access token in the database regardless of who the user is.
+Obviously if users had access to different data, we would need to ensure the correct user's data is requested.

 ### Request Model